dangets/presentations/thrust_intro/slides.md

 The vector template is designed to replace C's arrays.

 Arrays in C are basically typed pointers.
-They have no notion of length, they are just pointers.
-If you need to store more elements than allocated, you have to manually reallocate memory and move the original elements.
+They have no notion of length, *they are just pointers*.
+If you need to store more elements than initially allocated, you have to manually reallocate memory and move the original elements.

-The `vector` template does keep track of its length, and it takes care of memory management behind the scenes when needed.
-The elements are guaranteed to be stored contiguously, so it is every bit as efficient as a basic C array.
+The `std::vector` template does keep track of its length, and it also takes care of memory management behind the scenes upon demand.
+Its elements are guaranteed to be stored contiguously, so it is every bit as efficient as a C array.

     !cpp
     std::vector<int> my_ints(4, 100);   // four ints with value 100